 How to Sing from Your Diaphragm Correctly

-When breathing, the diaphragm will naturally contract and flex, drawing air in and out of the lungs.
-How to sing from the diaphragm will mean flexing it more deeply than you would do during regular breathing.
+When breathing, your diaphragm will naturally contract and flex, drawing air in and out of the lungs.
+How to sing from your diaphragm will mean flexing it more deeply than you would do during regular breathing.
 It’s important to maintain a diaphragm in a flexed position in order to control the release of air pressure that moves across the vocal cords.
 In order to sing better, a singer will need to learn how to preserve a supply of air in the lungs, which holds and supports a small amount of air released across the vocals.

 How to Sing from Your Stomach Area: The Air Test